coldtype/coldtype/docs/index.rst

 coldtype
 ====================================

-`Coldtype` is a cross-platform library for programming and animating high-quality display typography with Python.
+`Coldtype` is a cross-platform library for programming and animating display typography with Python.

-Put another way: do you want to make graphics and animations with code?
+Put another way: do you want to make typographic graphics and animations with code?
 This is a good & idiosyncratic way to do that.

 🌋 **Disclaimer**: coldtype is alpha-quality software 🌋